 At this point, you may be wondering what do you do if you want to eat normally but your struggling to do so without making IBS symptoms worse?

 Great question!
 Ideally, if you have started an elimination diet without the help of a health practitioner and several of the signs discussed in this article sound familiar, it’s time to begin to work with someone who can really assess your situation, make appropriate testing recommendations and get to the root cause of your IBS.
-If you would like to learn more about working with me and how I can help, head on over to my schedule and schedule a clarity call.
-This will give us a chance to visit, for me to learn more about your situation and make recommendations for working together.
+If you would like to learn more about working with me and how I can help, head on over to my scheduling page and get started by scheduling an initial visit.
+This will provide an opportunity for me to learn more about your situation and make recommendations for working together.